PerimeterX/restringer/tests/README.md

    since they're targeting specific methods that should modify the code during the run.
 2. [Deobfuscating samples tests](obfuscated-samples.js). <br/>
-   More like end-to-end testing, these tests run against different kinds of obfuscated scripts and verify all of the different deobfuscation methods are working well together and that the end result is properly deobfuscated.
+   More like end-to-end testing, these tests run against different kinds of obfuscated scripts and verify all the different deobfuscation methods are working well together and that the end result is properly deobfuscated.

-The [main test file](testRestringer.js) runs all of the tests, but it is also possible to run only one of the test types by running either [testDeobfuscations.js](testDeobfuscations.js) or [testObfuscatedSamples.js](testObfuscatedSamples.js) to save time during development.
+The [main test file](testRestringer.js) runs all the tests, but it is also possible to run only one of the test types by running either [testDeobfuscations.js](testDeobfuscations.js) or [testObfuscatedSamples.js](testObfuscatedSamples.js) to save time during development.

 ### testRestringer.js
 As stated above, [testRestringer.js](testRestringer.js) is the main test file, which loads the two tests files described below.
-It starts a timer to later report how long all of the tests took, and prints out the name of the test being run.
+It starts a timer to later report how long all the tests took, and prints out the name of the test being run.

 ### testDeobfuscations.js
 The [testDeobfuscations.js](testDeobfuscations.js) file contains the logic for testing specific deobfuscation methods.